 09. Make a list of the things you didn’t like during your trip

 Try to remember what you didn’t like about your recent adventure.
 This is not to stain your wonderful memories, but rather to find reasons to be appreciative of being at home.

-So.. the hotel bed was too hard and your back hurt?
-Hated the jet lag?
+So.. was the hotel bed too hard and your back hurt?
+Had jet lag?
 Fell into a tourist trap?
 Hated the local food?
 Got blisters on your legs from too much walking?
 Take a piece of paper and write everything down!